pfichtner/vaadoo-poc/README.md

 - No reflection, what and how to check will be decided during compile- not during runtime.
   - Faster (at least 3-4x and up to 10x faster than validation via reflection, depending on the validations included)
   - Can be used in environments where reflection is hard or impossible (e.g. native images)
+  - No dependencies to additional jars/libraries during runtime, everything is compiled into the classes

 ## Other projects/approaches
 - https://github.com/opensanca/service-validator